-In January 2023, we announced a collaboration agreement with Roche for the clinical evaluation of SON-1010 with atezolizumab (Tecentriq®).
-The companies have entered into a Master Clinical Trial and Supply Agreement ("MCSA"), along with ancillary Quality and Safety Agreements, to study the safety and efficacy of the combination of SON-1010 and atezolizumab in a platinum-resistant ovarian cancer ("PROC") patient setting.
+In January 2023, we announced a collaboration agreement with Roche for the clinical evaluation of SON-1010 with atezolizumab (Tecentriq.).
+The companies have entered into a Master Clinical Supply Agreement ("MCSA"), along with associated Quality and Safety Agreements, to study the safety and efficacy of the combination of SON-1010 and atezolizumab in a platinum-resistant ovarian cancer ("PROC") patient setting.
 Further, the companies will provide SON-1010 and atezolizumab, respectively, for use in the Phase 1b/Phase 2a combination safety, dose-escalation, and efficacy study (SB221).
 Part 1 of this 2-part study was approved in June 2023 by the local Human Research Ethics Committee in Australia under CT-2023-CTN-01399-1 and the Therapeutic Goods Administration has been notified.
-In August 2023, the FDA accepted the IND for SB221.
-The trial consists of a modified 3+3 dose-escalation design in Part 1 to establish the maximum tolerated dose ("MTD") of SON-1010 with a fixed dose of atezolizumab.
+In August 2023, the FDA accepted the IND for the use of SON-1010 in ovarian cancer.
+The SB221 trial consists of a modified 3+3 dose-escalation design in Part 1 to establish the maximum tolerated dose ("MTD") of SON-1010 with a fixed dose of atezolizumab.
 Clinical benefit in PROC will be confirmed in an expansion group to establish the recommended Phase 2 dose ("RP2D").
-Part 2 of the study will then investigate SON-1010 monotherapy, its use in combination with atezolizumab, or the standard of care ('SOC") for PROC in a randomized comparison to show proof-of-concept ("POC").
+Part 2 of the study will then investigate SON-1010 in combination with atezolizumab versus the standard of care ("SOC") for PROC in a randomized comparison to show proof-of-concept ("POC").

 We acquired the global development rights to our most advanced compound, SON-080, a fully human version of Interleukin 6 ("IL-6"), in April 2020 through our acquisition of the outstanding shares of Relief Therapeutics SA.
 We are advancing SON-080 in target indications of Chemotherapy-Induced Peripheral Neuropathy ("CIPN") and Diabetic Peripheral Neuropathy ("DPN").
-We received approval to initiate an ex-U.S. Phase 1b/2a study with SON-080 in CIPN.
+We received approval to initiate an ex-U.S. Phase 1b/2a study with SON-080 in CIPN in July 2022.
 Enrollment of the first portion of the SB211 study in chemotherapy-induced peripheral neuropathy (CIPN) has been completed, and the Data Safety Monitoring Board completed its review of the preliminary safety data during the first calendar quarter of 2024, clearing the trial to proceed to Part 2.
 Pursuant to a license agreement we entered into with New Life Therapeutics Pte, Ltd. ("New Life") of Singapore in May 2021, Sonnet and New Life will be jointly responsible for developing SON-080 in DPN.
 The objective will be to analyze the data and to consider initiating a Phase 2 study, pending the outcome of any partnering activity.

-SON-1210 (IL12- $F_HAB$ -IL15), our lead bi-specific construct, combines $F_HAB$ with fully human IL-12 and fully human Interleukin 15 ("IL-15").
+SON-1210 (IL12-FHAB-IL15), our lead bifunctional construct, combines FHAB with single-chain human IL-12 and human Interleukin 15 ("IL-15").
 This compound is being developed for solid tumor indications, including colorectal cancer.
 In February 2023, we announced the successful completion of two IND-enabling toxicology studies with SON-1210 in non-human primates.
 We are prepared to initiate the regulatory authorization process for SON-1210, pending the outcome of any partnering activity.

-SON-1410 (IL18- $F_HAB$ -IL12) is a bi-specific combination of Interleukin 18 ("IL-18") and IL-12 for solid tumor cancers.
+SON-1411 (IL18-FHAB-IL12) is a bifunctional combination of human Interleukin 18 ("IL-18"), which was modified to resist interaction with the IL-18 inhibitor binding protein, and single-chain human IL-12 for solid tumor cancers.
 Cell line development and process development are ongoing, with early experimental drug supply suitable for formulation and analytical method development activities.
 After some delays in 2023, activities will continue through 2024 with the potential to generate a drug suitable for preclinical studies and subsequent human studies.